daniel14-pinto14/JWTTokenDemo/README.md

 In header section --> custom header -> authorisation.
 Bearer <jwttoken>

-welcome page would be printed after verification of the request.
+	welcome page would be printed after verification of the request in the body.